supercrab/RemoteSerial/README.md

 ### Manually using IDE

-Download the Repository, Go to `Sketch > Include Library > Add .zip Library > Select the Downloaded .zip file.`
+Download the Repository and go to `Sketch > Include Library > Add .zip Library > Select the Downloaded .zip file.`

 ## Documentation